 One of the most exciting options for telematics data collection is mobile, or the use of smartphones.
 There are a number of clear advantages to this system, starting with the elimination of hardware costs for insurers.
 Whereas OBD-II programs require the insurance provider purchase and distribute telematics devices that clients can install in their vehicles, the mobile option employs a client’s own mobile device.
 And because smartphones are becoming essentially ubiquitous — meaning just about everyone owns them — it’s a system that can be easily and effectively implemented.
 (In terms of cost, also leveraging the user’s existing mobile data plan or wifi network – which is a very small data footprint due to techniques such as compression.)

-Another great reason to consider smartphones for telematics data collection: because mobile-based software application distribution systems are so readily available and widely understood, it’s relatively simple for insurance providers to launch telematics-based programs for their clients.
-Custom apps provide insurance providers with an easy way to offer clients training, coaching, and advice.
+Another great reason to consider smartphones and mobile SDKs for telematics data collection: because mobile-based software application distribution systems are so readily available and widely understood, it’s relatively simple for insurance providers to launch telematics-based programs for their clients.
+Custom/White-labeled apps provide insurance providers with an easy way to offer clients training, coaching, and advice.
 These apps can also open up unique lines of communication with drivers, thereby giving an insurance provider an opportunity to improve relations with clients.